telerik/xaml-docs/controls/radfiledialogs/overview.md

 * **Drive/Directory Filtering**: You can filter all drives and directories with the **DirectoryRequesting** event.

 * **Codeless Тest Аutomation**: You can record, execute and debug functional tests for the controls without leaving the familiar Visual Studio environment.

+* **Environment variables**: The dialogs support the usage of all system and user-defined enviroment variables.

 The file dialogs also support many other features of the native Windows file dialogs.